DivyaMehndhiratta/crypto-app/README.md

 # React Cryptocurrency App
 Built on React, this cryptocurrency app leverages RESTful calls from the CoinGecko API, specifically utilizing v3 for real-time data retrieval (as of the project's initiation).
 The user interface is designed with Ant Design, ensuring a sleek and intuitive user experience.
-Stay updated with the latest cryptocurrency information seamlessly, thanks to the efficient integration of CoinGecko API and the modern UI provided by Ant Design.
+Stay updated with the latest cryptocurrency information seamlessly.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).